-The Dry Arch Children's Centre provide a range of programmes and services aimed at improving physical and mental health from early years through to older people.
+The Dry Arch Children's Centre provide a range of programmes and services aimed at improving physical and mental health for children and families.
 We do this through;

 Providing support from the start